How Is Math Used In Sports

 Krista 16-1/24= .625

-Krista is the more EFFICENT hitter.
-I would also suspect that with numbers like that the coach is going to try to get her the ball more often!
+Krista is the more EFFICIENT hitter.
+I would also suspect that with numbers like that, the coach is going to try to get her the ball more often!

 Once they start to get the concept, look for opportunities to recognize math in their daily lives including in the games they watch and play.
 The easiest way to teach fractions in my house still is using an actual pie rather than a pie chart.
 Children as young as three years old know they want an equal piece!

 Anne Marie Anderson is one of the most experienced female play-by-play announcers in the country.
 You can hear her calling volleyball, softball, and basketball on ESPN, Fox, CBS, and the Pac-12 Network.
 She is the mother of two boys and a girl.
 Follow her on Twitter or on her website annemarieanderson.com